Nickm1128/psann/docs/migration.md

 ## What changed

+- **0.10.12 diagnostics tweaks (2025-10-31)**
+  - `psann.utils.encode_and_probe` now returns explicit `probe_accuracy`, `baseline_accuracy`, and a `baseline_metrics` summary while keeping `accuracy` as the higher of the two for backwards compatibility.
+  - Inspect `accuracy_source` to determine whether the linear probe or the raw baseline features produced the winning score when tracking regressions across releases.

 - **0.10.5 housekeeping (2025-10-19)**
   - Development tooling extras now install coverage and build so CI can publish coverage reports and validate wheels.
   - HISSO integration tests are marked `slow` to unblock quick `pytest -m "not slow"` iterations while the refactor settles.